cse110-sp24-group34/cse110-sp24-group34/admin/team.md

   - My github: https://github.com/Augustus31
   - My website: https://honorius.us
 - Ryan Livengood
+  - Hello, I’m a 3rd year CS Major in Marshall.
+I’m originally from the Bay Area and outside of programming I also enjoy climbing, playing music, and exercising.
+I’m new to web dev and SE so I'm excitied to learn a lot this quarter. github: https://github.com/Waterblokey
 - Neo Torres
 - Austin Yeung
   - Hey yall!
 I'm a fourth-year CE major in Sixth.
 I'm originally from the bay area and am loving being in San Diego.
 Looking forward to what this course will demonstrate.